odubno/gauss-naive-bayes/README.md

 ## Sources:
-Hat tip to the authors that made this code possible:
+A hat tip to the authors that made this tutorial possible:

 | Author                  | URL           |
 | -------------           |:-------------:|